-“With the completion of this transaction, we have demonstrated our strong execution in project development and our ability to realize profits from the sale of our projects, enabling us to generate cash flow and further strengthen our balance sheet,” Shelley Xu, the chief executive officer of ReneSola, said in a statement today.
+“With the completion of this transaction, we have demonstrated our strong execution in project development and our ability to realize profits from the sale of our projects, enabling us to generate cash flow and further strengthen our balance sheet,” Shelley Xu, the chief executive officer of ReneSola, said in a statement.

-Poland expects to increase its power capacity to at least 200 MWs in the future, due to planned incentives availability for smaller electricity consumers to invest in solar panels, Reuters reported earlier this year.
+With high energy prices across the solar industry, Poland expects to increase its power capacity to at least 200 MWs in the future, due to planned incentives availability for smaller electricity consumers to invest in solar panels, Reuters reported earlier this year.

 Last week, Renesola announced $11 million deal, where it sold shares at a discounted price to its existing shareholder Shah Capital Opportunity Fund LP.